Pecan & Cherry Stuffed Acorn Squash – It’s not my Mother’s Stuffed Acorn Squash! It’s a delightfully easy, sweet and savory dish!Jump to Recipe

 - Add 1/4 cup chopped pecans to the squash mixture.

 - Coarsely chop the dried cherries and add them all to the squash mixture.
-Taste for salt.
-(If it's a little bland, don't worry, the nutty, cherry flavors will intensify after it is baked!)
+Taste and add a small pinch of salt if necessary.

 Prepare the Topping